Internet-Draft OpenPGP Key Replacement November 2024

 All other bits of the class octet are currently undefined and MUST be set to zero.
 An implementation that encounters a class octet that has other bits set MUST disregard that Replacement Key subpacket.

-Note that if the critical bit on the Replacement Key subpacket is set, a receiving implementation could consider the whole self-signature to be in error ([RFC9580] section 5.2.3.7).
+Note that if the critical bit on the Replacement Key subpacket is set, a receiving implementation could consider the whole self-signature to be in error (Section 5.2.3.7 of [RFC9580]).
 The critical bit therefore SHOULD NOT be set on the Replacement Key subpacket.

-If present, the length of the Target Key Fingerprint field (N) MUST equal the fingerprint length corresponding to the immediately preceding Target Key Version field, e.g. 20 octets for version 4, or 32 octets for version 6.
-If present, the length of the Target Key Imprint field (M) MUST equal the length of the output of the digest algorithm used by the enclosing signature, e.g. 32 octets for SHA2-256.
+The length of the Target Key Fingerprint field (N) MUST equal the fingerprint length corresponding to the immediately preceding Target Key Version field, e.g. 20 octets for version 4, or 32 octets for version 6.
+The length of the Target Key Imprint field (M) MUST equal the length of the output of the digest algorithm used by the enclosing signature, e.g. 32 octets for SHA2-256.

 If the intent is to state that the replacement (or original) primary key is unknown, then no Replacement Key subpacket should be included in the signature.